PLPAcademy/day-3-assignment-stela-kaishe/README.md

 B) Launch MySQL Workbench and connect to your MySQL Server
 C) Run mysqladmin start in the terminal
 D) Restart your computer to activate MySQL
+The answer is B) Launch MySQL Workbench and connect to your MySQL Server